Croatia national football team: Dalić period (since 2017)

 Croatia qualified for the 2018 World Cup undefeated for their first five matches.
 Two defeats to Iceland and Turkey, as well as a draw against Finland, led to a public outcry that ousted manager Čačić.
 He was replaced by Zlatko Dalić, who formally qualified the team with a 2–0 win against Ukraine, and a 4–1 win with Greece, on aggregate, during a playoff round in the first leg in Zagreb.
-The 2017–18 squad was known as Croatia's second "golden generation", referencing their 1998 counterparts, during the side's World Cup campaign.
-They topped their group, with a 2–0 victory over Nigeria, 3–0 win over Argentina, and a 2–1 win with Iceland – their best-ever group stage performance.
+The 2017–18 squad was known as Croatia's second "golden generation", referencing their 1998 counterparts, during the side's World Cup campaign that year.
+They topped their group with a 2–0 victory over Nigeria, a 3–0 win over Argentina, and a 2–1 win against Iceland – their best-ever group stage performance.

 During the knockout stage, they beat Denmark in a penalty shoot-out for the first time after goalkeeper Danijel Subašić saved three penalties, equalling the record for most penalties saved in a shoot-out.
 In the quarter-finals, Croatia drew 2–2 with hosts Russia, becoming the first team since 1990 to win two consecutive penalty shoot-outs.
 Playing England in the semi-finals, Croatia equalized to force their third consecutive extra time, matching the tournament record.
-Mario Mandžukić and Perišić scored as Croatia won 2–1 making them the second-smallest country by population (after Uruguay) and land mass (after the Netherlands) to reach a World Cup Final.
-In the 2018 World Cup Final they lost to France 4–2, finishing second-place and securing the silver medal.
+Mario Mandžukić and Perišić scored as Croatia won 2–1 making them the second-smallest country by population (after Uruguay) and land area (after the Netherlands) to reach a World Cup final.
+In the final they lost to France 4–2, finishing in second place and securing the silver medal.
 The match was controversial for its refereeing.
-Luka Modrić became the first Croatian to win the Golden Ball.
 The team was welcomed by an estimated half a million people at their homecoming in Zagreb.

 The team entered the Nations League's inaugural 2018–19 edition in League A, along with England and Spain in January 2018.
 Croatia lost 6–0 away to Spain in their first game, the side's record loss in a match.
 Croatia drew 0–0 home with England, played behind closed doors due to UEFA sanctions.
-The team then overtook Spain 3–2 with a goal in stoppage time, followed by a 2–1 away defeat to England.
+In a rematch with the Spanish, Croatia won 3–2 with a goal in stoppage time, followed by a 2–1 away defeat to England.
 Croatia were set to be relegated to League B until a tournament rule change retained them in League A, grouping them with Portugal, France and Sweden in the 2020–21 tournament.
-Croatia lost to France and Portugal, but a single victory against Sweden was sufficient to avoid relegation to League B.
+Croatia lost to France and Portugal, but a victory against Sweden was sufficient to avoid relegation.